Xiaohao-Yang/Topic_Model_Generalisation/README.md

 ############################################
 ```

-Here is one of our results (Table 5), for 5 runs of 20News as the source, the rest as the targets, where the number of topics for models is set as 50.
+Here is one of our results (Table 4), for 5 runs of 20News as the source, and the rest as the targets, where the number of topics for models is set as 50.
 <p align="center">
   <img src="results.png" alt="results" width="1000"/>
 </p>